 Once you’ve detailed the problem, consider the “why” — that is why are you passionate about this particular issue and why does it matter at all.
 In our example, we say that “It’s important for parents to feel healthy and have a positive self-image.”
-In a way, this can become a guiding star or statement you can return to if you ever need a reminder as to why you took the leap into becoming a wellness or fitness professional.
+In a way, this can become a guiding star or statement you can return to if you ever need a reminder as to why you took the leap into becoming a yoga teacher.

 You’ve answered what, why, and how so now it’s time to think about the people in your life that can support you while you support them.
 Continuing with the new parent example, jot down a list of 10 people that you feel comfortable contacting about your idea and gauging their interest.
 Think of this as your “pilot group” who will be central to providing feedback and valuable insight as you continue this process.

 Feel free to save or print out this handy chart for making notes and as a reference as you go through this step:

 Step 2: Gauge interest

 Now that you have sketched out your idea and have a list of potential clients, it’s time to gauge interest.
 You can approach this through a phone call, text message, or email.
 It really depends on your relationship with the people on your list, how you typically communicate with them, and your personal style.
 Below is a sample script you can use as a template.
 Be sure to tailor it according to the communication method you’re using and more importantly, that it sounds like you.
 (This is good practice in bringing your authentic self to your profession!)